coder-dao/hysteria2/README.md

 The script will validate `sudo` privileges early and prompt for a password if necessary.
 Upon successful completion, it will output a Hysteria 2 connection string.

+Script also updates System buffer sizes and Process priority for improved performance.

 ---

 # Commands Examples: